atsheehan/curriculum/lessons/common-words/common-words.md

-## Most Common Words

-## Instructions
+### Instructions

 Write a ruby program which returns an array of the most common words found in a string, including ties.

-## Sample Usage
+### Sample Usage

 ```ruby
 input = """